George Francis Grimwood: History

-He was articled to William Henry Dashwood Caple in Cardiff from 1889–93, and afterwards remained as his assistant.
+He was articled to William Henry Dashwood Caple in Cardiff from 1889 to 1893, and afterwards remained as his assistant.

-He became an engineer and architectural assistant in the Borough Engineer’s department of Cardiff Corporation in 1893 and in 1899 he was employed in the Birmingham Corporation Architects' Department.
+He became an engineer and architectural assistant in the Borough Engineer's department of Cardiff Corporation in 1893 and in 1899 he was employed in the Birmingham Corporation Architects' Department.
 He commenced independent practice in 1904 in Monmouth, based at Atheneum Buildings, Monmouth and was Borough Surveyor.
 In 1910 he became a Licenciate of the Royal Institute of British Architects.